|My first view of Mt. Kanchenjunga|

 We could do nothing.
 It was very difficult to accept that Bipash was no more because he was really good on mountain.
 If he was alive, he would be one of my choice for climbing together on many other mountains.

 There could be more accident1.
 The night of 19th May and 20th May both were so calm and clear without wind.
 If there was wind on 20th May night, I am afraid more people could die and frostbites.
 That night was so perfect for making summit.
 So most of the people got back safely.

 2. If I get back from 8200m then I am sure the Carlos Soria team's guide would return back with me and Bipash.
 Nobody would dared to break the steeply deep snow part above 8200m as most of them were already scared after Bipash and another sherpa felt down.
 If all get back from that point then I am again sure that most of us would stay at camp-II which was regarded as the safest camp.
 Unfortunately on 20th night, whole the camp-II was swept away by avalanche. which mean if nobody go to summit then many climbers could die on 20th night at camp-II.

 Suggestion for climbers going to Kanchenjunga1.
 Put the last camp at around 7600m.
 7400m is better place but you need to start early for the summit bid.

 2. Climbers need to take around 2000m ropes at least from last camp to summit.

 3. If any climber is unable to reach the cave at around 8400m before 11AM then I would suggest to turn back from there.
 Because the way is long and we get tired easily on the rocky section and that is the result of accident on Kanchenjunga.

-4. Kanchenjunga is not easy mountain for small team of 3-4 climbers.
+4. Kanchenjunga is not the choice for small team of 3-4 climbers.
 Again if there is bigger team of more than 7 Climbers then it's not difficult mountain.